-GRIEVANCE TO BE CONSIDERED AT STAGE 1 / 2 \
+GRIEVANCE TO BE CONSIDERED AT STAGE 1 / 2 Delete as appropriate

-\ delete as appropriate

 Please complete all sections of Part A when registering a formal grievance.
-Where possible, please arrange for the form to be typed or use capital letters.
+Where possible, please arrange for the form to be typed or use capital letters

+picase arrange i of the form to be typed of use capital fetters.

 PART A TO BE COMPLETED BY THE EMPLOYEE

-Name Job Title
+Name Department Job TitleSection

-Department Section

 Employee No. Location

-Your Contact Tel No. Line Manager
+Your Contact Tel Line

+No. Manager

-Please outline the r nature of the grievance (using no more tha n 2/3 sentences)
+nature of the grievance (using no more than 2/3 sentences)

-Please provide full on a separate sheet of details of the grievance including dates paper).
-Copies of any relevant documents that it s wherever possible. (if necessary continue relate to the grievance should also be attached.
+Il details of the grievance including dates wherever possible.
+(If necessary, continue eet of paper).
+Copies of any relevant documents that relate to the grievance should also

-If the griovenes relates ra unaccentable behaviour places refer to the be havioural atandarda quidanae in the first instance

-e followed the above guidance prior to havioural standards guidance in the first instance.

-Please circle indicate above guidance prior to submitting this formal grievance

-Yes

-No

-Not applicable
+be attached.